mliew21396/remote-work-u3/week-8/6-cheat-sheet.md

 ## Summary:
 At some point during Phase 0, you've probably wanted a handy cheat sheet that would have all the information you've ever wanted on a topic, in a simple form.
 Well, they do exist, but they aren't as good as the cheat sheet you can make!
 This is your chance to create a one-page cheat sheet on any Phase 0 topic.
 You can use these as references as you go through Dev Bootcamp!

+Keep track of how much time you spend on this challenge.

 ## Release 0: Select a topic for a cheat sheet
  - Ruby BASICS